bixb922/crank-organ/doc-software/README.md

 When navigating to the tunelib folder, some useful information about the MIDI files will also appear.

 ## Update MIDI files
 Use the "Update to auto folder" button to upload MIDI files.
-After some seconds, the tunelib will also update automatically.
+After some time, the tunelib will also update automatically.
+It takes about a second or two for each MIDI file, so if you upload, for example, 100 files in one go, please leave an appropriate time for the microcontroller to update.

 Use the "Edit Tunelib" option to add title, genre, author, rating, etc.

 ## Update software
 Use the "Update to auto folder" button to upload a new software version (.py or .mpy files. .html and .js files), then reboot to make the new version take effect.
 You can reboot with the "Reset" button on the "System" page, or by pressing the reset button on the microcontroller.